av01d/GoogleFontLoader/README.md

 # GoogleFontLoader
-A super simple Javascript library to load (a single or multiple) Google Font(s).
+A super simple and very light weight (990 bytes minified) Javascript library to load (a single or multiple) Google Font(s).
+It will:
-It will load the stylesheets for the font, then call `document.fonts.load`.
+- load the stylesheets for the font
+- call `document.fonts.load`
+- resolve.

 ## Installation